 Many of the street art murals cover the entire side of buildings.
 Unfortunately because of the tight-knit quarters, this can sometimes make getting a proper full-frame photo next to impossible.
 That’s where a GoPro comes in handy 😉

 I learned about the Despicable Me characters while walking around Georgetown, courtesy of my friend Puteri (something I cannot forget now no matter how hard I try).
 After that I started noticing several DM characters scattered around town but only once the focus of the mural.

-Below is a map I obtained that contains the locations of some of the most iconic pieces of street art.
-Of course, the art is in a state of gradual but perpetual change, so don’t get upset if the map is not 100% accurate.
+This map contains the locations of some of the most iconic pieces of street art.
+Of course, the art is in a state of gradual but perpetual change, so don’t get upset if the map does not include the newest exhibits yet.